jRydell/be-prog-ind/README.md

 # be-prog-ind

 A CLI based program for event handling.
-Using javascript, Axios, Inquirer and Chalk.
+Using Javascript, Axios, Inquirer and Chalk.

 ## Set up